lf94/summonscript/README.md

 Finally, go into `viewer/` and build it with `zig build`.
 The binary is output to `zig-out/` so feel free to install it anywhere.

-You're done.
+You have completed the first leg of your journey.

 ## Usage

-You're going to want to start the viewer first so it's listening for mesh data.
+You're going to want to start the viewer first so you can see something.

+The default view is just a white window.

-Look at `examples/` and maybe run a couple.
-They're all JavaScript, so you simply do `node examples/something.js`!
+Head on over to 1_tutorial/.
+Then check out 2_examples/ and maybe run a couple.

+To run anything, you run it like an ordinary JavaScript file: `node file.js`

 And that's literally all to it.

 How you want to setup the rest of your environment is completely up to you.
 For example, in my editor, I type `:cad` and it starts the viewer and opens a new file.
 On save, it runs the script so the viewer updates.
+On quit it'll close the viewer too.

+## Calling all math wizards and math witches

+I need your help.
+SDFs are a difficult subject for me.
+In particular, it is difficult to create SDF code for sketching.
+At the least we need to be able to combine lines, arcs, and beziers.
+I will help you in any way I can with the system, but the actual math is out of my reach.
+Thank you for reading my plea.

+Of course, if you come up with any other SDFs to add to SummonScript I would love to merge them in.
+You will see my threshold for merging is very liberal.
+I care most of all that code CAD is successful, and I need all the help I can get my hands on.

 ## Background

 This system falls into the realm of [code CAD](https://learn.cadhub.xyz/blog/curated-code-cad/).

 Why another code CAD system?
-Simple, because systems like OpenSCAD, Cadquery, replicad, and basically everything else cannot describe or handle complex models.
+Simple, because systems like OpenSCAD, Cadquery, replicad, and basically everything else cannot describe or handle complex models without bringing your computer to its knees.

 How am I able to offer something better?
 By sitting on the shoulder's of giants.